 We are passionate about sharing a love of literature with our students and encouraging their creativity, imagination and analysis.
-AQA English Literature focuses on the way texts are constructed and analysing how style and language is used to convey meaning.
+AQA English Literature focuses on the way texts are constructed, analysing how style and language is used to convey meaning.
 Students will study and compare a variety of set texts.

 Class time will be spent on active tasks such as discussions to build on the reading and preparation you will have done in advance.
-As a follow up to lessons you will craft discursive essays and research-based investigations.
+As a follow-up to lessons you will craft discursive essays and research-based investigations.

 We run an exciting programme of extra-curricular activities and trips from theatre trips across the county to residential workshops at the Globe Theatre in London.
 We have strong links with York University for coursework research and the Ryedale Book Festival for seminars with professional writers (fiction and non-fiction).

-- Love Through the Ages (exam, 40%) – ‘The Taming of the Shrew’, Shakespeare, ‘The Great Gatsby’, Fitzgerald, AQA Poetry anthology: Love through the Ages.
+- Love Through the Ages (exam, 40%) – ‘The Taming of the Shrew’ – Shakespeare, ‘The Great Gatsby’ – Fitzgerald, AQA Poetry anthology: Love through the Ages.

-- Texts in Shared Contexts (exam, 40%) – 40%) – ‘The Handmaids’ Tail’ Atwood, ‘A Streetcar Named Desire’ Williams, ‘Skirrid Hill’ Sheers.
+- Texts in Shared Contexts (exam, 40%) – ‘The Handmaid’s Tale’ – Atwood, ‘A Streetcar Named Desire’ – Williams, ‘Skirrid Hill’ – Sheers.

 We have had a high number of students choosing to pursue their love of English at university, often at prestigious institutions.
-A-Level English opens up many possibilities post-18 because of the analytical, writing and oral skills you have gained.
-Successful English students typically embark on a variety of career paths, most popular are those linked to law, media, drama, journalism and education.
+A Level English opens up many possibilities post-18 because of the analytical, writing and oral skills you have gained.
+Successful English students typically embark on a variety of career paths, most popular are those linked to law, media, drama, journalism and education